-The intercollegiate Diploma in Otolaryngology – Head and Neck Surgery (DO-HNS) tests the knowledge, clinical and communication skills and professional attributes expected of a doctor intending to join an otolaryngology department in a trainee position.
+The intercollegiate MRCS (ENT) tests the knowledge, clinical and communication skills and professional attributes expected of a doctor intending to join an otolaryngology department in a trainee position.

-The DO-HNS regulations below apply to all candidates.
+The MRCS (ENT) regulations below apply to all candidates.
 It is essential that you read and understand them before sitting the examination.

-These regulations are under continual review; we recommend that you keep in regular contact with your college to ensure you have the most up-to-date information.
+These regulations are under continual review; we recommend that you keep in regular contact with your college to ensure that you have the most up-to-date information.
 Any changes to the regulations will also be announced on this website.

 The MRCS (ENT) examination regulations govern the content and conduct of the MRCS (ENT) exam and provide information on eligibility, application, content and format.

 These regulations apply to all candidates and will be used to investigate all examination appeals.

-These regulations define candidate misconduct with examples.
+These regulations define candidate misconduct with examples, as well as how suspected misconduct will be investigated and the sanctions in place.
 Find out how to avoid it as well as what to do if you suspect misconduct.

 All medical royal colleges and faculties are required by the General Medical Council (GMC) to introduce a limit on the number of attempts at their examinations.
-However, candidates who have had the maximum number of attempts at MRCS and DO-HNS can apply for a maximum of one additional attempt if they have carried out verified additional educational experience and their educational supervisor feels they are now likely to achieve a pass.
+However, candidates who have had the maximum number of attempts at MRCS, MRCS (ENT) and DO-HNS can apply for a maximum of one additional attempt if they have carried out verified additional educational experience and their educational supervisor feels they are now likely to achieve a pass.
 The documents below provide guidance on the eligibility and application process for an additional attempt.

-This policy outlines the processes to follow in applying for a reasonable adjustment for all parts of the DO-HNS examination and the basis for which reasonable adjustments can be granted.
+This policy outlines the processes to follow in applying for a reasonable adjustment for all parts of the MRCS (ENT) examination and the basis for which reasonable adjustments can be granted.

 Access arrangements and reasonable adjustments policy for candidates with a disability or specific learning difficulty